-II.B.2.c) demonstrate a strong interest in the education of residents, including devoting sufficient time to the educational program to fulfill their supervisory and teaching responsibilities; (Core) II.B.2.d) administer and maintain an educational environment conducive to educating residents; (Core) II.B.2.e) regularly participate in organized clinical discussions, rounds, journal clubs, and conferences; and, (Core) II.B.2.f) pursue faculty development designed to enhance their skills at least annually: (Core)

-Background and Intent: Faculty development is intended to describe structured programming developed for the purpose of enhancing transference of knowledge, skill, and behavior from the educator to the learner.
-Faculty development may occur in a variety of configurations (lecture, workshop, etc.) using internal and/or external resources.
-Programming is typically needs-based (individual or group) and may be specific to the institution or the program.
-Faculty development programming is to be reported for the residency program faculty in the aggregate.

-II.B.2.f).(1) as educators and evaluators; (Detail)
+II.B.2.c) demonstrate a strong interest in the education of residents, including devoting sufficient time to the educational program to fulfill their supervisory and teaching responsibilities; ^(Core) II.B.2.d) administer and maintain an educational environment conducive to educating residents; ^(Core) II.B.2.e) regularly participate in organized clinical discussions, rounds, journal clubs, and conferences; and, ^(Core) II.B.2.f) pursue faculty development designed to enhance their skills at least annually: ^(Core) programming developed skill, and behavior from t in a variety of configurati resources.
+Programming specific to the institution Faculty development is intended to describe structured for the purpose of enhancing transference of knowledge, the educator to the learner.
+Faculty development may occur ions (lecture, workshop, etc.) using internal and/or external is typically needs-based (individual or group) and may be or the program.
+Faculty development programming is to be by program faculty in the aggregate.
+II.B.2.f).(1) as educators and evaluators; ^(Detail)

-II.B.2.f).(2) in quality improvement, eliminating health inequities, and patient safety; (Detail) II.B.2.f).(3) in fostering their own and their residents' well-being; and, $^{(\mbox{\scriptsize Detail})}$ II.B.2.f).(4) in patient care based on their practice-based learning and improvement efforts.
-(Detail)
+II.B.2.f).(2) in quality improvement, eliminating health inequities, and patient safety; ^(Detail) II.B.2.f).(3) in fostering their own and their residents' well-being; and, ^(Detail) II.B.2.f).(4) in patient care based on their practice-based learning and improvement efforts. ^(Detail)